-I studied painting with a variety of teachers through classes and workshops around the country, but found main inspiration from the more classical artists.
-I have been influenced by the artwork and philosophy of the great American artist, Thomas Hart Benton, having become acquainted with his work through three of his accomplished students, in particular, William F. Kautzman.
+I studied painting with a variety of teachers through classes and workshops around the country, but found main inspiration from classical artists.
+However, I have also been influenced by the artwork and philosophy of the great American artist, Thomas Hart Benton.
+I was introduced to the work of Benton through three of his accomplished students, in particular, William F. Kautzman.

-I taught for 7 years at the California Art Institute in Westlake Village, CA. I also taught childrens’ fine art classes out of my studio at the time before moving to Dubuque, Iowa in 2012.
-I currently teach painting and drawing at the Dubuque Museum of Art.
+I taught for 7 years at the California Art Institute in Westlake Village, CA. I also taught childrens’ fine art classes out of my studio before moving to Dubuque, Iowa in 2012.
+I currently teach painting and drawing at Studio Works, in Dubuque.